linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Modeling Principles/Extracting Risk-Neutral Density Information from Options Market Prices.md

 # TWO PARAMETRIC MODELS FOR RND ESTIMATION

 In order to be able to reverse engineer the RND from options prices, a pricing formula for European vanilla options under the chosen distribution is needed.
-There is a great advantage in having the pricing formulas in closed form, oth erwise numerical integral approximation methods must be employed and this means that there is a risk of introducing errors in the estimation procedure.
+There is a great advantage in having the pricing formulas in closed form, otherwise numerical integral approximation methods must be employed and this means that there is a risk of introducing errors in the estimation procedure.

 Here we illustrate the RND estimation procedure for two special cases, the general inverse Gaussian (GIG) distribution and the lognormal mixture (LnMix) distribution.
 For both models, closed-form solutions for pricing European options are available.